cmoss703/Express-burger-time/README.md

 ## USAGE

 This application is invoked by entering 'node index.js' into the terminal.
-Then navigating to the localhost server specified in the app (Port 8080).
+Then navigating to the localhost server specified in the app (Port 8989).

 Alternatively, you can just click [this link, to be brought to the deployed Heroku app.](https://cmoss-burger-time.herokuapp.com/)

 ![Deployed App](/public/assets/img/burger-time.png)

+In this app, you will be able to add burgers to the "Ready for Consumption" column, and when you're ready to eat them, just click "Eat It!".
+This will move the burger into the devoured column!

 ## CREDITS